astronomer/airflow-guides/guides/airflow-importing-custom-hooks-operators.md

 	sens >> op
 ```

 And that's it!
-There is no need to define an AirflowPlugin class in any of the files.
+Your DAG will use `MyOperator` and `MySensor` when it runs, giving you full flexibility over what happens in your pipelines.